Chasen-Jeffries/Chasen-Jeffries/README.md

 ## Hello! 👋 I am Chasen Jeffries

-I use my unique blend of expertise in International relations and political science with cutting-edge analytics skills to find new ways to solve big political and economic problems.
+I use my unique blend of expertise in international relations and political science with cutting-edge analytics skills to find new ways to solve big political and economic problems.

 ---